Reference Date: 06-November-2015

 FOOD SECURITY SNAPSHOT

-Preliminary forecast for 2014 harvest points to a large decline in cereal production
+Preliminary forecast for 2015 harvest points to significant recovery in cereal production after last year’s steep drop

 Access to food continues to be constrained by high food prices